PartnerComm/pcomm-wp-api-menus/readme.md

 ```

 ## Release Notes
+* 1.0.6 : menu items should also be an array, not an object
 * 1.0.5 : menu item children should be an array, not an object
 * 1.0.4 : add menu item properties slugs (array), slug (string)
 * 1.0.3 : adds permission_callback to endpoint